 “He did well,” Putila said.
 “Continues to improve at the plate and stretched a couple doubles, triples at the alternate site before going down to instructional camp. … He has great makeup, focus and he's gifted physically and works at it.
 He's a very toolsy player, you know, plays a premium position, so it's exciting to see the strides he continues to make with the bat."

-Impact rookies: A number of newcomers made their mark on the mound for Houston in 2020 --
+Impact rookies: A number of newcomers made their mark on the mound for Houston in 2020 -- Blake Taylor, Andre Scrubb and Enoli Paredes, to name a few.
+But nobody made as emphatic of an impact as Cristian Javier.

 After a one-inning debut out of the bullpen, the 23-year-old righty made his first Major League start on July 29 and never looked back.
 Javier finished with a 3.48 ERA, the best clip among rookies with at least 10 starts, and he struck out 54 batters while walking 18 over 54 1/3 innings.
 That performance landed him a third-place finish in American League Rookie of the Year voting and a consistent role in the rotation moving forward.